honeydipper/honeydipper/docs/workflow.md

 ### Looping
 We can also repeat the actions in the workflow through looping fields

- - `while`: specify a list of strings that intepolate into truy/falsy values
+ - `while`: specify a list of strings that interpolate into truy/falsy values
- - `until`: specify a list of strings that intepolate into truy/falsy values
+ - `until`: specify a list of strings that interpolate into truy/falsy values

 For example: